 Each compute/memory blade installed in an IRU has a total of eleven LED indicators arranged in a single row behind the perforated sheetmetal of the blade.
-The LEDs are located in the front lower left section of the compute blade and are visible through the screen of the compute blade, see Figure 6-1.
+The LEDs are located in the front lower section of the compute blade and are visible through the screen of the compute blade, see Figure 6-1 and Figure 6-2 on page 57.
 The functions of the LED status lights are as follows: